Made in Abyss: Dawn of the Deep Soul

 The inciting incident occurs at 13 minutes when The group arrives at Ido Front and encounters Bondrewd's Umbra Hands.
 They are forced to confront the reality that they cannot simply pass through—they must deal with Bondrewd, the White Whistle who tortured Nanachi and Mitty..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Riko decides they cannot leave without stopping Bondrewd's experiments.
+This demonstrates the protagonist's commitment to Riko decides they cannot leave without stopping Bondrewd's experiments.
 Despite the danger, she chooses to act, declaring they must free the children being used as Cartridges.
 This active choice commits them to confronting Bondrewd directly., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Reg seemingly destroys Bondrewd with his Incinerator blast, but Bondrewd survives by transferring to another body.
 False victory—they think they've won, but Bondrewd reveals the fight has only begun.
 The stakes raise: Bondrewd captures them and reveals his plan to use Prushka as his final Cartridge., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Prushka is transformed into a Cartridge before their eyes.
 The whiff of death: Prushka dies, her body and consciousness compressed into a Life Reverberating Stone.
 Riko holds her friend's remains—a small, crystallized whistle.
-This is the darkest moment: innocence literally destroyed, and they were powerless to stop it., illustrates the protagonist at their lowest point.
+This is the darkest moment: innocence literally destroyed, and they were powerless to stop it., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Riko realizes Prushka's sacrifice has transformed her remains into a White Whistle—Prushka still wants to help Riko achieve her dream.
 This realization synthesizes the theme: love persists through sacrifice, and they must honor Prushka by continuing forward.
 Reg awakens with renewed determination., demonstrating the transformation achieved throughout the journey.